Ormannishe/WoWGoldGambler/README.md

 The Price Is Right Game Mode adds an interesting layer of strategy to the game and can make high rolls costly!

-When the rolling phase of the game session begins, WoWGoldGambler will automatically perform a /roll for the wager amount.
-The result of this roll will determine the 'price'.

-All players can then /roll any amount they want with the goal of rolling as close to the 'price' as possible, without going over.
+When the rolling phase of the game session begins, all players can /roll any amount they want with the goal of rolling as close to the 'price' as possible, without going over.
+The 'price' will be the wager amount.

-**Winner**: The player whose roll was closest to the Dealer's roll while not being larger than the Dealer's roll
+**Winner**: The player whose roll was closest to the 'price' without going over

-**Loser**: The player whose roll was furthest from the Dealer's roll (in either direction - under or over)
+**Loser**: The player whose roll was furthest from 'price' (in either direction - under or over)

-**Payment Amount**: The difference between the loser's roll and the Dealer's roll
+**Payment Amount**: The difference between the loser's roll and the 'price', up to the wager amount

 ### Poker